 Following the accusations, Adams had his ministerial faculties withdrawn.
 He was sent away from the Diocese of Pittsburgh to St. Michael’s Community in St. Louis where he was supposed to be evaluated and treated.
 He left before completion of the program.

-Father James R. Adams was permanently removed from the ministry in 2003 with reference to the Charter for the Protection of Children and Young People.
+Father James Adams was permanently removed from the ministry in 2003 with reference to the Charter for the Protection of Children and Young People.
 He died in 2011.

 Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Pittsburgh.
 If you need a lawyer because you were sexually abused by a priest in Pennsylvania, contact our office today.
-Although many years have passed, those abused by Catholic clergy in the Diocese of Pittsburgh now have legal options to recover damages due to a compensation fund created for victims.
-Contact us at (954) 641-2100 or firstname.lastname@example.org today.
+Although many years have passed, those abused by Catholic clergy in the Diocese of Pittsburgh may have legal options, but filing deadlines will apply so do not delay in reaching out to us.

 Contact us at (888) 283-9922 or email@example.com to discuss your options today.